Quick Summary

 Regardless of how you fund the trust, remember that you’ll need to file IRS Form 3250 to report your funding.
 If you file late or not at all, the IRS can subject you to heavy penalties.

-One of the biggest risks of an offshore trust is that, unlike domestic trusts, it’s subject to foreign laws and rules.
-These can change at any time, which could have ramifications for you and your beneficiaries.
+Jurisdiction Change: One of the biggest risks of offshore trusts is that, unlike domestic trusts, offshore trusts are subject to foreign laws and rules, which can change at any time and potentially affect your trust’s stability.

-A U.S. court may also demand the return of assets in your trust if it determines that the transfer of assets was fraudulent.
-If a defendant refuses to comply, the court may issue fines or jail time until they return their assets to the U.S. A defendant should always comply with U.S. court orders, however, a Trustee should not release funds when their client is acting under duress.
+Fraudulent-Transfer Challenges: A U.S. court may demand the return of assets in your trust if it determines that the transfer of assets was fraudulent.
+If a defendant refuses to comply, the court may issue fines or jail time until they return their assets to the U.S.

-If you want to learn more about how to move assets into an offshore trust, contact Blake Harris Law by filling out our contact form or by email at Info@BlakeHarrisLaw.com.
+If you want to learn more about how to move assets offshore, contact Blake Harris Law by filling out our contact form or by email at Info@BlakeHarrisLaw.com.